OpenMx/OpenMx/docs/source/FactorAnalysis_Path.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 Creating a path-centric factor model will use many of the same functions and arguments used in previous path-centric examples.
 However, the inclusion of latent variables adds a few extra pieces to our model.
 Before running a model, the OpenMx library must be loaded into R using either the ``require()`` or ``library()`` function.
 All objects required for estimation (data, paths, and a model type) are included in their own arguments or functions.
-This code uses the ``mxModel`` function to create an ``MxModel`` object, which we'll then run.
+This code uses the ``mxModel`` function to create an ``MxModel`` object, which we will then run.

 .. code-block:: r